 Feeding the Macaw

 Start with pelleted food as the basis for your macaw's diet and then supplement it with a wide range of healthy fresh foods (grains, vegetables, and fruits).
 Pellets should make up 25 to 50 percent of the diet, seeds should be no more than 10 percent of the diet (as they are too high in fat), and the rest of the diet should be fresh healthy foods.
-Many people will offer their macaws a small portion of whatever they are eating, as long as it does not include any chocolate, caffeine, salt, or sugar (favorite items include cooked pasta, applesauce, and cereal).
+Many people will offer their macaws a small portion of whatever they are eating, as long as it does not include any chocolate, avocado, caffeine, salt, or sugar (favorite items include cooked pasta, applesauce, and cereal).
 Nuts should be reserved as a treat.

 Macaws need much more room than a cage will provide in order to explore, spread their wings, and be mentally and physically healthy.
 Unless you have a free-flight aviary as a "cage," plan on your macaw spending more time outside of its cage than in it.
 Birds are flock species and are also very affectionate so they require a good deal of time and attention from their owners or another bird to be happy.

 Common Health Problems